vkadlcik/DB48X-on-DM42/help/db50x.md

 Save the machine's state to disk, using the current state if one was previously loaded.
 This is intended to quickly save the state for example before a system upgrade.

+## ScreenCapture

+Capture the current state of the screen in a dated file stored on the flash storage under the `SCREENS/` directory.
+This is activated by *holding* 🟨 and _O_ simultaneously.
+Pressing the keys one after another activates the [DisplayMenu](#displaymenu).
 # Tagged objects

 Tagged objects are a way to indicate what a value represents, using a *tag*